-MEGAWORLD CORPORATION ("MEG" or "Megaworld"), a publicly-listed domestic company, is one of the leading property developers in the Philippines and MEG pioneered the "live-work-playlearn" lifestyle concept for large-scale, mixed-use master planned communities or townships that integrate residential, commercial, leisure and entertainment, office and educational/training components.
+MEGAWORLD CORPORATION ("MEG" or "Megaworld"), a publicly-listed domestic company, is one of the leading property developers in the Philippines and MEG pioneered the "live-work-play-learn" lifestyle concept for large-scale, mixed-use master planned communities or townships that integrate residential, commercial, leisure and entertainment, and educational/training components.
 Megaworld has three primary business segments: (1) real estate sales of residential and office developments, (2) leasing of office space, primarily to business process outsourcing ("BPO") enterprises, and retail space, and (3) management of hotel operations.

 MEG was incorporated on August 24, 1989 and initially built only high-end residential condominiums and commercial properties on a stand-alone basis.
 In 1996, MEG began to focus on the development of mixed-used communities in response to the demand for lifestyle convenience of having quality residences in close proximity to office and leisure facilities, primarily for the middle-income market.
 Its first venture under this set-up is Eastwood City in Quezon City, which is the country's first cyberpark.
-It now has twenty-twol community townships across Metro Manila, Cebu, Iloilo and Davao plus several stand-alone residential condominium projects in Metro Manila.
+It now has twenty-two community townships across Metro Manila, Cebu, Iloilo and Davao plus residential stand-alone residential condominium projects in Metro Manila.
 Through its subsidiaries, MEG also engages in other property related activities such as project design, construction oversight and property management.
-Through a wholly-owned subsidiary, Prestige Hotels & Resorts, Inc., MEG owns and operates the Richmonde Hotel Iloilo in Mandurriao, Iloilo City.
-MEG has two other homegrown hotel brands - Belmont and Savoy.
-Megaworld has P40.2 billion authorized capital stock and P32.43 billion paid-up capital (both common and preferred stock) as at end-2016.
+Through a wholly-owned subsidiary, Prestige Hotels & Resorts, Inc., MEG owns and operates the Richmonde Hotel Ortigas in Pasig City, Eastwood Richmonde Hotel in Quezon City and Richmonde Hotel Iloilo in Mandurriao, Iloilo City.
+MEG has P40.2 billion authorized capital stock and P32.4 billion paid-up capital (both common and preferred stock) as at end-2016.
 Its consolidated total assets amounted to P278.75 billion as at December 31, 2016.